Performance Analysis of Indoor VLC Network with Secure Downlink NOMA for Body Blockage Model: NOMA Signal Models and Performance Metrics

-The eavesdropper wiretaps information sent from $S_n$ to $D_k$ during the downlink transmission period and employs the same decoding process as performed at legitimate users.
-The transmission rate that can be wiretapped by the eavesdropper from the data intended for the $k$th user via eavesdropper's channel is evaluated as
+The eavesdropper wiretaps information sent from $S_n$ to $D_k$ during the downlink transmission period and employs the same decoding process as that performed at legitimate users.
+The transmission rate, which can be wiretapped by the eavesdropper from the data intended for the $k$th user via the eavesdropper's channel, defined as $R_{E,D_k}$, is evaluated as